rust-lang/book/second-edition/nostarch/chapter10.md

 to only those types that have a particular behavior, as opposed to just any type.

-Finally, we’ll discuss *lifetimes*, a variety of generic that gives the compiler information about how references are related to each other.
+Finally, we’ll discuss *lifetimes*, a variety of generics that gives the compiler information about how references are related to each other.
 Lifetimes allow us to borrow values in many situations while still enabling the compiler to check that the references are valid.